saltyrtc/saltyrtc.github.io/content/pages/implementations.md

 Title: Implementations
 Sort-Order: 3
-Summary: SaltyRTC server, client and task implementations.
+Summary: List of SaltyRTC server, client and task implementations.

 Here you can find existing implementations of the SaltyRTC protocols.